rajanil/mkboost/README.md

 **mkboot** is an algorithm for learning accurate models for predicting the host class of viruses based on sequence elements in the viral proteome. mkboost is written in Python2.x, with computationally intensive segments coded in C inlined in Python.
-The algorithm is based on [Adaboost with Alternating Decision Trees]() using sequence k-mers as features.
+The algorithm is based on a multiclass version of [Adaboost with Alternating Decision Trees](http://cseweb.ucsd.edu/~yfreund/papers/atrees.pdf) using sequence k-mers as features.

-This project was originally (and continues to be) hosted on [SourceForge]().
+This project was originally (and continues to be) hosted on [sourceforge](http://mkboost.sourceforge.net/).
 This repo contains set of scripts to load the data and run the algorithm, along with a test data set.
 It also contains scripts used for generating the figures in the associated publication.
 This document describes how to download and setup this software package and provides